15 Jaw-Dropping Natural Landmarks in Western Australia

 This curious collection of coastal rocks draws crowds all year round to the small town of Denmark.

 You’ll find them on the southern coast about 5 hours from Perth, and are best visited on a road trip around the South West of WA.
-The large round smooth humps of rocks in the lagoon really do look like a congregation of elephants.
+The large round, smooth humps of rocks in the lagoon really do look like a congregation of elephants.

-When visiting, make sure to stop by at Greens Pool next door for a calm, clear swimming beach.
+When visiting, make sure to stop by Greens Pool next door for a calm, clear swimming beach.

 Elephant Rocks Denmark